 Implement a Business Intelligence (BI) tool

 This all sounds great, right?
-Well, there’s a catch… These tools can be extremely costly.
-For most small and medium enterprises (SME) these tools typically fall out of their budget.
+Well, there’s a catch… These tools can be costly, but their worth the investment if you have the capital to spend.

 Payment Analytics vs. Big Data